 In the conclusion section, we will summarize the main points discussed throughout the article and emphasize the importance of adopting a balanced diet to improve sperm count.
 We will reiterate the significance of nutrition and its impact on male fertility, encouraging readers to take action and make positive changes in their lifestyle for better sperm health.

-We’ll briefly recap the significance of sperm count and its impact on male fertility and reproductive health.
+We’ll briefly recap the significance of rich foods to boost sperm count and its impact on male fertility and reproductive health.

 Emphasize the role of diet in influencing sperm count and overall sperm health.